Motorcyclist critically injured in southwest Las Vegas crash

 The collision was reported near West Cactus Avenue and Verona Wood Street, east of South Rainbow Boulevard, about 12:45 a.m., said Lt.
 Adrian Beas of the Metropolitan Police Department.

 A man driving the motorcycle was transported to a hospital in critical condition.
 The driver of the car was not injured and remained at the scene.
-Impairment factors were undetermined as of 4 a.m.
+It’s not known if impairment was a factor.

-Metro’s fatal investigation team responded to conduct an investigation.
-The area is expected to be taped off for several hours, Beas said.
-Motorists are urged to avoid the area.
+Roads that had been closed for an investigation were opened about 7 a.m., Beas said.

 Contact Marvin Clemons at mclemons@reviewjournal.com.